StanAngeloff/compass-magick/README.md

 - `magick_corners(radius, top_left = nil, top_right = nil, bottom_right = nil, bottom_left = nil)`

-  Applies rounded corners around the Canvas.
+  Applies rounded corners around the canvas.
 Can be used in combination with `magick-border` to create buttons.

   **Example:**